 The ancient celebration of May Day has continued throughout the centuries through various customs and traditions.
 One of the oldest celebrations was the “Anthesteria,” the first ancient Greek flower festival.

 The Anthesteria included various processions where Greeks would carry flowers to sanctuaries and temples.
-The flower festival was first established in Athens and later was celebrated in other Greek cities in ancient Greece.
+The flower festival was first established in Athens and later was celebrated in other cities in ancient Greece.

 Over the centuries, the original meaning of May Day was altered and the ancient Greek customs survived as mere folk traditions.
-May Day is one of the few holidays without any religious content whatsoever, and it is celebrated in most European nations.
+May Day is one of the few annual holidays without any religious content whatsoever, and it is celebrated in most European nations.

 Nowadays in Greece, one of the most popular May Day traditions, with its roots in antiquity, is still practiced.
 People pick flowers and use them to create a May Day wreath which will hang on their door until it goes dry.
 The wreath-making process is meant to bring people closer to nature, especially in this day and age where people are preoccupied with their busy city lives.

 Finally, one the most popular Greek May Day traditions which must be mentioned is fire jumping.
-Women of every age gather the night before May Day, after the sun sets, and light a fire using dry branches that they have gathered over the past days.
+Women of every age gather the night before May Day, after the sun sets, and light a fire using dry branches that they have gathered over the past several days.

 When the fire is lit, the women dance around in a large circle singing folk songs about May and spring.
-The young children wet their hair and clothes and jump over the fire as a symbolic act which is intended to keep away winter and disease.
+The young children wet their hair and clothing and jump over the fire as a symbolic act which is intended to keep away winter and disease.
 Happy May Day!